Thammasok/docker-node-db/README.md

 SSH into a running container
 ```
-docker exec -it containerID bash
+docker exec -it containerName bash
 ```

 ### Docker Compose